A monotonicity formula for a semilinear fractional parabolic equation: Abstract

 \section{Abstract}

-By applying a high-dimensional parabolic-to-elliptic transformation, we establish a monotonicity formula for the extension problem of the fractional parabolic semilinear equation $(\partial_t -\Delta)^s u = |u|^{p-1}u$, where $0<s<1$.
-This is an analogous result to the Giga-Kohn monotonicity formula for the equation $\partial_t u - \Delta u = |u|^{p-1}u.$
+We apply a high-dimensional parabolic-to-elliptic transformation to the fully fractional, semilinear heat equation $(\partial_t -\Delta)^s u = |u|^{p-1}u$, where $0<s<1$ and $p>1$, and establish a monotonicity formula for the corresponding extension problem.
+This result serves as a fractional analogue of the Giga-Kohn monotonicity formula for the local equation $\partial_t u - \Delta u = |u|^{p-1}u.$ The method of proof may be applicable to other nonlinear and nonlocal settings.

-\section{introduction}
+\section{Introduction}